hanami/guides/content/v2.0/app/autoloading.md

 ## Inflections

-If you need to configure acronyms like "DB" or "WNBA", add them to the infector configuration in the app class:
+If you need to configure acronyms like "DB" or "WNBA", add them to the inflector configuration in the app class:

 ```ruby
 # config/app.rb